 “Most of those kids in there were just sweet kids who couldn’t really read,” Johnstone said.

 The two men, who met playing football at Temple University, set out to make a difference for young kids in their community in Philadelphia.
-They started reading to children at day care centers and libraries.
+They started reading to children at childcare centers and grade schools.
 They were usually the only men to volunteer.

-"It’s important for kids to see fathers or father figures taking an interest in reading and spending time with them,” said Johnstone.
+"It’s important for kids to see fathers and father figures taking an interest in reading and spending time with them,” said Johnstone.
 “We want to make it more common.”

-As their program grew to include partnerships with local schools, they worked to recruit other men in the community to join them.
+As their program grew, they worked to recruit other men in the community to join them.